List of Canadian NASCAR drivers

-Ron Fellows has won 6 NASCAR national series races (4 in Xfinity, 2 in Truck).
+Ron Fellows has won six NASCAR national series races (four in Xfinity, two in Truck).

-Stewart Friesen currently runs full-time in the Truck Series where he has won 4 races.
+Stewart Friesen currently runs full-time in the Truck Series, where he has won four races.

-Raphaël Lessard won 1 Truck Series race.
+Raphaël Lessard has won one Truck Series race.

 This is a list of Canadians who have raced in at least one NASCAR national series event.

 Earl Ross is the only Canadian to have won a NASCAR Cup Series race.
-Ron Fellows is the only driver to have won at least one race in more than one NASCAR national series, as he has 4 wins in the Xfinity Series and 2 wins in the Truck Series.
-The other Canadian drivers to have won a NASCAR national series race are former driver Larry Pollard in the Xfinity Series (1 win) and active drivers Stewart Friesen (4 wins) and Raphaël Lessard (1 win) in the Truck Series.
+Ron Fellows is the only driver to have won at least one race in more than one NASCAR national series, as he has four wins in the Xfinity Series and two wins in the Truck Series.
+The other Canadian drivers to have won a NASCAR national series race are former driver Larry Pollard in the Xfinity Series (one win) and active drivers Stewart Friesen (four wins) and Raphaël Lessard (one win) in the Truck Series.

 Active drivers

 All statistics in this table are as of July 1, 2025.

 These drivers from Canada are competing in any of NASCAR's national or touring series in 2025, excluding the NASCAR Pinty's Series, which is NASCAR's Canadian series and consists almost entirely of Canadian drivers.